 A new cohort of 24 students is accepted and begin the program each fall semester.
 Students seeking admission must first be admitted to the College and complete all prerequisite courses, 10 observation hours, and submit an application to the program during the application period (applying to the program does not guarantee acceptance into the program).

 PTA courses consist of a total of 57 credit hours, 13 of which are clinical practice in community clinical sites.

 The PTA program is offered on the Winter Haven campus.
-Classes are scheduled Monday through Thursday primarily daytime with some evening hours.
+Classes may be scheduled Monday through Friday primarily daytime with some evening hours.
 Three sets of clinical rotations are completed during the program during which the student will assume the full-time schedule of the physical therapist or physical therapist assistant.